Animal and Pet FAQ

 What if my pet has a license from another City?

-You may bring the current tag issued from another City, along with a current rabies certificate, and we will exchange your existing tag, at no charge, for a City of Des Moines pet license.
+You may bring the current tag issued from another City, along with a current rabies certificate, and we will exchange your existing tag for a City of Des Moines pet license at no charge.

 What information do I need to obtain a pet license?